sniperviper1/alx-low_level_programming/0x09-static_libraries/README.md

 0. A library is not a luxury but one of the necessities of life
-i.

 Create the static library libmy.a containing all the functions listed below: